In order to fade breakouts, you need to know where potential fakeouts can occur.

 Traders just love these patterns!
-Why you ask?
-Well it is because they’re the easiest to spot!
+Why do you ask?
+Well, it is because they’re the easiest to spot!

 When price breaks below the neckline, it signals a possible trend reversal.

 Because of this, plenty of traders place their entry orders very near the neckline in case of a reversal.